/api/multisearch_coordinator.py

 # iterate over the current coordinator given its session, query, and settings

-for page in search_coordinator.iter_pages(pages, **kwargs, request_delay=request_delay):
+for page in search_coordinator.iter_pages(current_pages, **kwargs, request_delay=request_delay):

 if isinstance(page, SearchResult):